hepta-sat-lite/lite-library/README.md

-# CDH Library for HEPTA-Sat LITE
+# Library for HEPTA-Sat LITE